About the course

 Dynamic Earth, surface processes and natural hazards

-Training will continue throughout the degree and you will be able to select from a portfolio of training courses to create your own tailored training programme.
+Elective training will continue throughout the degree and you will be able to select from a portfolio of advanced training courses to create your own tailored training programme.
 Later in the course modules will include thesis writing and paper writing.
 You will remain a member of the DTP even after transferring out to a department.

-You will not undergo formal assessment on these training modules but will need to attain a certain number of attendance and submission credits before you begin your research degree, and thereafter each year.
+Your work will be informally assessed on these training modules and you will need to attain a certain number of attendance and submission credits before you begin your research degree, and each year thereafter.

 You will gain your DPhil from the department in which you carry out your research project.
-The six departments of the DTP are as follows:
+The eight departments of the DTP are as follows:

 - Department of Physics (sub-department of Atmospheric, Oceanic and Planetary Physics)